sippey/sippey.github.com/_posts/2004/2004-04-02-notes-on-gmail.markdown

 <p>Because I'm just a bit obsessive about email, a few notes on the <a href="http://fury.com/article/1990.php">screenshots of Gmail</a> posted by Kevin Fox.</p>

 <ul><li>Primary button for managing messages?  <b>Archive.</b>  Not delete, archive.
 I'm sure there's a delete action in the "more actions..." dropdown.
-Reinforces the two key value props of the service:  a gig of storage, and email search.*  This also signals to me that they must be fairly confident in their spam filtering...
+Reinforces the two key value props of the service:  a gig of storage, and email search.*  This also signals to me that they must be fairly confident in their spam filtering...</li>
 <li>The conversation threading is interesting; especially the toggle for "show quoted text."
 The rules around <i>that</i> must be interesting.</li>
 <li>Assume that clicking on the little blue star is the equivalent of flagging a message in Outlook.
 I'm not gonna file this, but I need to be able to find it quickly for action.</li>
 <li>Assume that multiple labels can be assigned to each message.
 Voila, virtual folders.</li>